 Automatic Risk Models operate using the mapping of a risk rating (based on the rating scale in the Methodology selected in the risk model) against each answer in the answer sets linked to the risk indicators in the model.

-- To edit a group, category, risk factor, or risk indicator: select it in the panel on the left and click the pencil button in the panel on the right.
+- To edit an entry (group, category, risk factor, risk indicator), select it in the panel on the left and click the pencil button in the panel on the right.

-- To link answer sets to a risk indicator, use the dropdown and select an answer set from the list.
+7. Link answer sets to risk indicators using the dropdown to select an answer set from the list.

 Building the Risk Model

-If you have selected to start model "New" or from an existing model, the Risk Model edit screen will display after clicking Create in the New Risk Model popup.
+If you have selected to start the risk model from "New" or from an existing model, the Risk Model edit screen will display after clicking Create in the New Risk Model popup.
 The screen consists of 2 panels: